 Request Demo

-• Sanctions screening: Banks should screen their customers against relevant sanctions and watch lists to ensure they are not facilitating transactions with sanctioned persons or entities.
+- Sanctions screening: Banks should use sanctions and watchlist screening software to ensure they are not facilitating transactions with sanctioned persons or entities.

-• PEP screening: Politically exposed persons (PEPs), including elected and government officials, pose a higher AML/CFT risk.
-Accordingly, banks should screen their customers on an ongoing basis to establish their PEP status.
+- PEP screening: Politically exposed persons (PEPs), including elected and government officials, pose a higher AML/CFT risk.
+Accordingly, banks should screen their customers to check their PEP status.

 The amount of data involved in the transaction monitoring process, means that manual transaction monitoring is unfeasible and, given the likelihood of human error, risky.
 With that in mind, banks should seek to implement a suitable software platform to facilitate their transaction monitoring process.